AtzoriMarco/OF2025_Erlangen/Notes.md

 3. How do we choose the physical quantity to guide the refinement?

 ## Step 4: multiphase (and structure of "solvers")
-We had a look a simulation usinge the VoF solver, we can now have a look at a second way of describing a multiphase flow and take the chance to have a first look at the organization of solvers.
+We can now have a look at a second way of describing a multiphase flow, and take it as an excuse to discuss how "solvers" are organized.

 * We start running the tutorial:
 ```